KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 As shown in Table~\ref{tab:exp3}, the models exhibit broadly similar performance across tasks.
 Qwen~2~7B achieves the strongest results, with a $5.8\%$ higher TCR than Llama~3.2, though the gap remains modest, indicating limited sensitivity to model choice under identical hardware and runtime conditions.

-Inference efficiency is also comparable, with all models achieving response times under $25$ seconds, demonstrating that locally deployed lightweight models can provide practical responsiveness without specialized infrastructure.
-Their relatively small parameter counts (3B–7B) as compared to frontier-scale models like GPT-5 (\textgreater100B parameters), contribute to efficient execution.
-Notably, none of the evaluated models are explicitly optimized for complex reasoning, which may limit their performance on some benchmarks.
+Inference efficiency is comparable across models, with all achieving response times under $25$ seconds, indicating practical responsiveness for local deployment.
+Their smaller sizes (3B–7B) relative to frontier models like GPT-5 (\textgreater100B parameters) contribute to this efficiency.
+However, as these models are not optimized for complex reasoning, their performance may be limited on more challenging tasks.